TomONeill/tmx-merge/README.md

 ## Usage

 Run the project/executable.
 The location of the .tmx file is being asked for.
-Then the tilesets in the .tmx file will be listed and can be selected to mark for merging.
-After that, tilesets will be merged and the duplicate tilesets will be removed.
+Then the tilesets in the .tmx file will be listed and can be selected to mark for deduplication.
+After that, tilesets will be consolidated and the duplicate tilesets will be removed.
 A new .tmx file is created in the same directory as the source.

 ## When to use

-If you have duplicate tilesets, used tiles from either tileset and now want to merge the tilesets into 1 tileset, keeping the used tiles from both tilesets.
+If you have duplicate tilesets, used tiles from either tileset and now want to consolidate the tilesets into 1 tileset, keeping the used tiles from both tilesets.

 ## How was the duplicate tileset created?